MagnusWagner/cro_symbolic_mbpo/README.md

 The step function receives an action as input.
 A raw yield value is sampled for the selected crop.
 Then, the factors representing soil conditions and potentially violated crop rules are calculated.
 The raw yield is multiplied with all factors to obtain the adapted yield.
 This yield value is multiplied with the current crop price and current costs are subtracted which results in the profit.
 After each step, the soil conditions are updated according to the selected action and adapted yield.
 Prices and costs are updated via a Geometric Brownian Motion process.
 The flattened matrix representing the last five cultivated crops is updated to include the newly selected crop.
 With each step from the environment, the agent receives a new reward represented by the profit and moves to a new state.
 State information contains nutrient levels, the current week in the year, the ground and humidity type, the humus ratio, variable costs for organic fertilizers, crop prices, fixed sowing and other costs and the one-hot encoded matrix representing the last five cultivated crops.

+#### Data

+The data used for the simulation environment can be found in the foler `simulation_env\environment_maincrops\data` in the following files:

+- `maincrops_updated.json`: For each crop: Average yields, costs & prices.
+Nutrient needs, N fixation values, botanical families, suitable planting season.
+- `kolbe.py`: Kolbe crop suitability matrix
+- `cropbreaks.py`: Recommended crop breaks and maximum frequencies for each crop and botanical family.
+- ``
+- ``

 ### Experiments
 The experiments found in the ```/experiments``` folder train and evaluate the models proposed in the paper with different combinations of features.
 Besides the original model features and the symbolic planner, it can be chosen if a model-based reinforcement learning algorithm based on the MBPO (Janner et al. 2019) algorithm is used or if neighbour experience is inserted into the training.
 The parameterizable main function is found in  ```experiments\utilities.py```.
 The complete algorithm is depicted in the following figure schematically: